 Caxton Legal Centre—Employment law advice service can give advice about unfair, unlawful and constructive dismissal, workplace bullying and discrimination matters.
 Contact them to find out if they can help.

-LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving employment.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court for matters involving employment.
 The service may also help with drafting documents and correspondence relating to your legal matter.
 They do not provide representation.

 LGBTI Legal Service gives free legal advice and information to LGBTI clients, including legal advice relating to employment.